anmol1810rs/Policy-Report-Assessment/README.md

 Each assignment is placed in a separate folder:
 - `A1/` → Assignment 1 (Threshold Selection for Classification)
-- `A2/` → Assignment 2 (Finite State Machine for Mod-3 Calculation)
+- `A2/` → Assignment 2 (Finite State Machine for Mod-n Calculation)

 ### Running the Assignments